 ColdFusion is an awesome language, and we use it to make awesome things.
 It’s intuitive, powerful, and supported by a dedicated team of exceptional developers at Adobe, giving us greater interoperability and reliability.

-We have continued to use of ColdFusion because we know it can work on a large, enterprise level.
-We host over 300 websites for clients located around the globe.
-Our sites easily handle over half a million website visits a month, and we block over a million contact form spam attacks a week.
-And our sites load blisteringly fast.
+We have continued to use ColdFusion because we know it works reliably on a large, enterprise level.
+We host hundreds of websites for clients located around the globe.
+Our sites easily handle over half a million website visits a month, and we block over a million contact-form spam attacks a week.
+Plus, our sites load blisteringly fast.
+(Learn more about page speed and its impact on your search rankings.)

-Like any technology product that has been around for a while, ColdFusion has its critics, who perpetuate many of the following misconceptions surrounding the website development platform:
+Like any technology product that has been around for a while, ColdFusion has its vocal critics, and they perpetuate many of the misconceptions below.
+So, keep reading for a deep dive into the biggest myths about ColdFusion and why they don’t quite match up with reality.

 Myth #1: ColdFusion is hard to learn.